 - Bring a change of clothes; at the very least, bring a fresh pair of bottoms to ride home in because your bum is guaranteed to get wet during this trip

 This activity is offered by many day tours but we went on an independent trip.
 The entire trip lasted about seven hours.
-The cost of a round trip songthaew, bamboo rafting, beer, and lunch was just under 5,000 baht total or about 715 baht (20 USD per person) for our group of seven people.
+The cost of a round trip songthaew, bamboo rafting, beer, and lunch was just under 5,000 baht total for our group of seven people.
 Yay for cheap summertime fun!

-How to Get to Bamboo Rafting in Chiang Mai (Mae Wang)
+How to Get to Bamboo Rafting in Chiang Mai (Plus Map)